5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: Simulation Results and Analysis

-When we look at the baseline RL approach, the method failed to respond to environmental changes in a short period due to the slow-paced state exploration.
-When we compared the baseline results to the retrained RL-VAS and RL-AE\&VAS, the results showed that our suggested VAS approach can enable UAV-BS quickly converge in most of the validation phases.
-However, with the retrained RL-VAS, a significant impact may occur on algorithm and service stability if not using previous existing knowledge.
-When we integrated RL with adaptive exploration and the value-based action selection strategy, the algorithm showed the best performance in terms of convergence speed, the ability to adapt to environmental changes, and stable service quality of our suggested RL-AE\&VAS method.
-Comparing the results in the reward value column of Table \ref{tab:re} leads to the same conclusion.
+When entering the validation phases (Figure \ref{fig:Reward} Phase I - V), the proposed algorithm can learn from the past and finally reach the optimal state that provides the highest reward value in the validation scenarios using the AE method.
+Even if the environment has changed and the quality has dropped dramatically, the algorithm can assist the UAV-BS in quickly adjusting and returning to ideal performance.
+When we look at the baseline CRL approach, the method failed to respond to environmental changes in a short period due to the slow-paced state exploration.
+When we compared the baseline results to the retrained DecRL and DecRL-AE\&VAS, the results showed that our suggested VAS-AE approach can enable UAV-BS quickly converge in most of the validation phases.
+However, with the retrained DecRL, a significant impact may occur on the algorithm and service stability if not using previous existing knowledge.
+When we integrated RL with adaptive exploration and the value-based action selection strategy, the algorithm showed the best performance in terms of convergence speed, the ability to adapt to environmental changes and stable service quality of our suggested DecRL-AE\&VAS method.

 The average reward value changes during the validation phases are depicted in Figure \ref{fig:Avg_Reward}.
 Because the reward value encompasses all of the essential criteria that must be evaluated during the deployment of the UAV-BS, the value clearly demonstrates the model's quality at each stage.
-As shown in the figure, our proposed RL-AE\&VAS method can assist the UAV-BS in reaching the ideal area, but the baseline model failed to discover a state that can give reliable and satisfactory service to MC users.

-More detailed metrics are presented in Table \ref{tab:re}.
-The suggested RL-AE\&VAS technique gives a reward value (a weighted sum of the six assessed performance measures) of only about 5\% to 6\% less than the global best solution for the light load and heavy load cases, respectively.
-When comparing the detailed link quality measurements, the same conclusion can be drawn.
-Our results illustrate the algorithm's capability to deliver speedy and satisfying connectivity to MC users across a wide range of traffic load situations.
+As shown in the figure, our proposed DecRL-AE\&VAS method can assist the UAV-BS in maintaining the ideal service quality, but the baseline model failed to discover a state that can give reliable and satisfactory service to MC users.
+The suggested DecRL-AE\&VAS algorithm gives a reward value (a weighted sum of the six assessed performance measures) of only about 5\% to 6\% less than the global best solution in each validation phase.